R2-R2/clickup-mcp-server/README.md

 ## Smithery
 [![smithery badge](https://smithery.ai/badge/@TaazKareem/clickup-mcp-server)](https://smithery.ai/server/@TaazKareem/clickup-mcp-server)

-The server is also hosted on [Smithery]([https://app.clickup.com/settings/apps](https://smithery.ai/server/@TaazKareem/clickup-mcp-server)).
-There you can Preview the available tools or copy the commands to run on various clients
+The server is also hosted on [Smithery]([https://app.clickup.com/settings/apps](https://smithery.ai/server/@TaazKareem/clickup-mcp-server).
+There you can preview the available tools or copy the commands to run on various clients

 ## Features